-When headaches or other types of pain are the primary symptom, your doctor may recommend pain medication.
+When headaches or other types of pain are the primary symptom, your health care professional may recommend pain medicine.

 Reducing pressure with surgery

-The surgical technique may vary, depending on whether a fluid-filled cavity (syrinx) is present, or if you have fluid in your brain (hydrocephalus).
-If you have a syrinx or hydrocephalus, you may need a tube (shunt) to drain the excess fluid.
+The surgical technique may vary, depending on whether you have a fluid-filled cavity called a syrinx or if you have fluid in your brain, known as hydrocephalus.
+If you have a syrinx or hydrocephalus, you may need a tube called a shunt to drain the excess fluid.

 Surgical risks and follow-up

-After the surgery, you'll need regular follow-up examinations with your doctor, including periodic imaging tests to assess the outcome of surgery and the flow of cerebrospinal fluid.
+After the surgery, you'll need regular follow-up exams with your health care professional.
+This includes regular imaging tests to assess the outcome of surgery and the flow of cerebrospinal fluid.

 Preparing for an appointment

-You're likely to start by seeing your family doctor.
-However, when you call to set up an appointment, you may be referred to a doctor trained in brain and nervous system conditions (neurologist).
+You're likely to start by seeing your health care professional.
+However, when you call to set up an appointment, you may be referred to a doctor trained in brain and nervous system conditions, known as a neurologist.